Luke David Reveley

 The boundary drawn up for the UNESCO bid has a distinctive focus on the centre of the town, which has a stark contrast to the actual extents of the slate landscape.
 In order to form a proposal for Blaenau Ffestiniog, Luke revisited the town’s border with Snowdonia National park and formulated a proposal for a new kind of border, informed by the human experience of the landscape.
 This border acts as the extents for a masterplan in Blaenau Ffestiniog, extending the town back out into the mountains, reuniting it with its neighbour, Snowdonia National Park.

-Slate Research and Study Centre
+Slate Research Centre

 Through world heritage designation, the area has come under the microscope of researchers across the globe.